inBeat/inbeat-website/content/top-influencers/tiktok/travel/switzerland/_index.md

 ---
-title: Top 10 Travel TikTok Influencers In Switzerland In 2022
+title: Top 10 Travel TikTok Influencers In Switzerland In 2023
 description: >-
-  Find top travel TikTok influencers in Switzerland in 2022.
-Most popular hashtags: #switzerland #fyp #travel #viral.
+  Find top travel TikTok influencers in Switzerland in 2023.
+Most popular hashtags: #switzerland #travel #swiss #schweiz.
 platform: TikTok
-hits: 67
+hits: 62
-text_top: See the best TikTok profiles on inBeat.
+text_top: See the best TikTok influencers on inBeat.
-text_bottom: Our search engine aggregates 67 TikTok influencers like this in Switzerland for you to collaborate.
+text_bottom: Our platform aggregates 62 TikTok influencers like this in Switzerland for you to collaborate.
 profiles:
   - username: "runawayueli"
     fullname: >-